DyeDye-diyung/Framework_for_Financial_Time-Series_Forecasting/README.md

 3.  **Install Core GPU and PyTorch Dependencies:**

-    This is the most critical step.
-Run the following command to install PyTorch along with the correct, compatible versions of the CUDA Toolkit and cuDNN from a recommended channel.
-Using a mirror (e.g., Tsinghua) can significantly speed up the download process in certain regions.
+    This is the most critical step for ensuring hardware acceleration works correctly.
+This project requires a specific build of PyTorch (v2.3.1) that is compatible with CUDA 11.8 and Python 3.12.

+    *Note: This specific version may only be available through particular Conda channels (in this case, the Tsinghua University mirror for PyTorch).
+Official channels may not host this exact build.
+Therefore, it is **essential** to use the following command which explicitly points to the correct channels to install PyTorch, the CUDA Toolkit, and cuDNN together.
+This ensures perfect compatibility between all core libraries.*

     ```bash
-    conda install pytorch=2.3.1 torchvision=0.18.1 torchaudio=2.3.1 pytorch-cuda=11.8 -c pytorch -c nvidia
+    conda install cudatoolkit=11.8.0 cudnn=8.8.0 pytorch=2.3.1=py3.12_cuda11.8_cudnn8_0 torchvision=0.18.1=py312_cu118 torchaudio=2.3.1=py312_cu118 pytorch-cuda=11.8 -c https://mirrors.tuna.tsinghua.edu.cn/anaconda/cloud/pytorch/win-64 -c nvidia
     ```

-    *Note: The command provided in the paper uses a specific mirror for faster downloads (`-c https://mirrors.tuna.tsinghua.edu.cn/anaconda/cloud/pytorch/win-64`).
-You can use the official channels as shown above, or the mirror if you experience slow download speeds.*

 4. **Install Remaining Dependencies:**